BYUHPC/sci-comp-course/project/phase4.md

 ## Performance in Julia

 As mentioned in the [resources](../resources.md#julia), Julia's [performance tips page](https://docs.julialang.org/en/v1/manual/performance-tips/) has everything most users will need to squeeze performance out of Julia.
-Use [`@profview`](https://github.com/timholy/ProfileView.jl) liberally to see where time is being taken.
+Use [`@profview`](https://github.com/timholy/ProfileView.jl) liberally to see where time is being taken; if you're using VS Code, you don't need to install `ProfileView` since the Julia extension includes a custom `@profview`.

 ### Eliminating Unnecessary Work